 It includes consumer councils from across the country that have already been set up by DHBs, as well as those that are still in the process of getting set up.

-Find out more about consumer councils including where to get information to help you run or establish a consumer council, recruitment tools, checklists and stories from other DHBs on how they set up their consumer council.
+Find out more about consumer councils (166KB, pdf) including where to get information to help you run or establish a consumer council, recruitment tools, checklists and stories from other DHBs on how they set up their consumer council.

 We’d love to hear from you about any similar work you’ve been doing.
 Contact us to share your story.